 What is the directory?

-The directory is an international listing of ISTM member travel medicine clinics that offer pre-travel immunizations, counseling and medicines to help protect travellers while traveling internationally.
+The directory is an international listing of ISTM member travel medicine clinics that offer pre-travel immunizations, counselling and medicines to help protect travellers while traveling internationally.
 Most clinics also provide care to travellers if needed upon their return.
 There are currently clinics located in 65 countries included in the directory.
 You can find your nearest clinic by searching here.

 Who uses the directory?